 Rossen is a Spring Framework developer focusing on Spring MVC as well as Spring Web Flow.
 His 17+ year background includes work on trading and risk management software, investment accounting, e-commerce web applications, directory services, among others.
 Prior to becoming a full-time Spring Framework developer, Rossen spent several years teaching and consulting clients building enterprise Java applications with Spring on a broad range of topics.

-Come to this session to see Spring 3.1's new configuration enhancements in action.
+Come to this session to see these new Spring Web testing features in action.